 Space bar ― Move the selection area around.

-Cancel any screen capture in progress ― ESC before you click.
+Cancel any screenshot in progress ― ESC before you click.

 You can always bring up these shortcuts using the Mac’s built-in help.